isomerpages/moe-bendemeersec/_resources-for-student-n-parent/MOE FAS Application.md

 To help us process your applications promptly, please submit the completed 2024 MOE FAS application forms with the required documents to the school’s General Office by **15 December 2023**.

-To access MOE FAS e-application Form (e-FAS), please click on the link https://go.gov.sg/moe-efas
+To access MOE FAS e-application Form (e-FAS), please click on the link <a target="_blank" href="https://go.gov.sg/moe-efas">https://go.gov.sg/moe-efas</a>

 Resources: